project-codeflare/mlbatch/USAGE.md

-Submitted workloads are queued and dispatched when enough quota is available, which eventually results in the creation of pods that are submitted to the OpenShift scheduler.
+Submitted workloads are queued and dispatched when enough quota is available, which eventually results in the creation of pods that are submitted to the cluster's scheduler.
 By default, this scheduler will scheduler pods one at a time and spread pods across nodes to even the load across the cluster.
 Both behaviors are undesirable for large AI workloads such as pre-training jobs.
 MLBatch includes and configures Coscheduler to enable gang scheduling and